☀︎

 2022, The Shitty Technology Adoption Curve

 When you have a new, abusive technology, you can’t just aim it at rich, powerful people, because when they complain, they get results.
-To successfully deploy that abusive tech, you need to work your way up the privilege gradient, starting with people with no power, like prisoners, refugees, and mental patients.
+To successfully deploy abusive tech, you need to work your way up the privilege gradient, starting with people with no power, like prisoners, refugees, and mental patients.
 This starts the process of normalization, even as it sands down some of the technology’s rough edges against their tender bodies.
 Once that’s done, you can move on to people with more social power – immigrants, blue collar workers, school children.
 Step by step, you normalize and smooth out the abusive tech, until you can apply it to everyone – even rich and powerful people.
 Think of the deployment of CCTV, facial recognition, location tracking, and web surveillance.

-The point… is to normalize technological oppression, one group at a time.
 Twenty years ago, if you were eating your dinner under the unblinking eye of a video-camera, it was because you were in a supermax prison.
 Now… you can get the same experience in your middle-class home with a… “smart camera.”

 Next: What are our goals?